 Here at Holex Flower, we adore Tulips.
-We are proud to be one of the major suppliers of the most iconic flower from the Nederlands.
+We are proud to be one of the major suppliers of the most iconic flower from Holland.
 And we wish to share this love with the rest of the world.
 By offering all the Tulips you could ever wish for in our webshop, of course.
 But also by telling you as much about this beautiful flower as possible.
 From Single Tulips to Parrots!

 Here we are going to tell you all about Single Tulips.
 You could call them the Godfather of the Tulip varieties that are available for wholesale.
 We’ll tell you why this is so, and everything else that you need to know.

 Single Tulips are, in a sense, the “most natural” of all the Tulip varieties.
 In other words: they have been (cross-)bred less than most of the other cultivars.
 This also means that of all Tulip cultivars, Single Tulips are the best suited for transport.
 In other words: Single Tulip varieties are the strongest and sturdiest Tulips available for wholesale.